 The Kandy to Ella Train Experience

-Train travel in Sri Lanka is relatively cheap, the route is served by a both slower trains as well as newer ‘blue’ trains, which are slightly faster.
+Train travel in Sri Lanka is relatively cheap; the route is served by both slower trains as well as newer ‘blue’ trains, which are slightly faster.
 The first leg of the Kandy to Ella train journey involved a crazy scrum in getting on board with bags, babies and anything else being thrown through windows to get a coveted place to sit – you should absolutely book your train ticket for Sri Lanka before the day!